m3z0diac/5SAuditer/README.md

 # 5SAuditer
-Web applicatiom for making Audites of 5S methods more easier and analysable for Marines Performance teams
+web application that making Audits of 5S methods automated ans more easier and analyzable for Marines performance teams in Morocco